 The apex of the ITXM Maturity Model™ has already been mentioned as both a key factor in, and a demonstrator of, experience management success.
 However, the level below it adds to what has been shared above – the introduction of experience level agreements (XLAs).
 These are a reimagining of traditional IT service level agreements (SLAs) that instead focus on what's most important to the end-user – where experience-level targets are end-user-centric metrics and KPIs that focus on the perceived quality of IT services and support.

 Figure 5: ITXM™ Maturity Model

-It has already been stated that successful ITXM™ takes time.
-We also advise customers starting with experience management that it's best to "go slow to go fast."
+It has already been stated that successful ITXM adoption takes time.
+We advise customers starting with experience management, that it's best to "go slow to go fast."
 This "small-steps" approach involves:

-A "simple rule of thumb" to help with the organizational plan for rolling out the ITXM™ Framework and Maturity Model is to allow three months for the six guidance steps above.
-The ITIL 4 Guiding Principle of "keep it simple and practical” is also applicable to this approach.
+A "simple rule of thumb" to help with the organizational plan for rolling out the ITXM Framework and ITXM Maturity Model is to allow three months for the six guidance steps above.
+The ITIL 4 Guiding Principle of "keep it simple and practical" also applies to this approach.

 Take the Free ITXM Foundation Training to get certified in ITXM.